Near-Minimax-Optimal Risk-Sensitive Reinforcement Learning with CVaR: Computational Efficiency via Discretization

 \section{Computational Efficiency via Discretization}

-In the previous section, we assumed each line of \cref{alg:ucbvi-cvar} was computed exactly.
-This may not be computationally feasible since the dynamic programming (DP) step (\cref{line:pessimism-estimates,line:optimistic-estimates}) needs to be done over all $b\in[0,1]$ and the calculation for $\wh b_k$ (\cref{line:hat-b-k}) involves maximizing a non-concave function.
+Previously, we assumed each line of \cref{alg:ucbvi-cvar} was computed exactly.
+This is not computationally feasible since the dynamic programming (DP) step (\cref{line:pessimism-estimates,line:optimistic-estimates}) needs to be done over all $b\in[0,1]$ and the calculation for $\wh b_k$ (\cref{line:hat-b-k}) involves maximizing a non-concave function.
 Following \citet{bastani2022regret}, we propose to discretize the rewards so the aforementioned steps need only be performed over a finite grid.
 Thus, we gain computational efficiency while maintaining the same statistical guarantees.

 Fix a precision $\eta\in(0,1)$, define $\phi(r) = \eta\ceil{r/\eta}\wedge 1$, which \emph{rounds-up} $r\in[0,1]$ to an $\eta$-net of $[0,1]$, henceforth referred to as ``the grid''.
-The discretized MDP $\disc(\Mcal)$ is an exact replica of the true MDP $\Mcal$ with one exception: its rewards are post-processed with $\phi$, \ie, $R_h(s,a;\disc(\Mcal))=R_h(s,a;\Mcal)\circ\phi^{-1}$, where $\circ$ denotes composition.
+The discretized MDP $\disc(\Mcal)$ is an exact replica of the true MDP $\Mcal$ with one exception: its rewards are post-processed with $\phi$, \ie, $R(s,a;\disc(\Mcal))=R(s,a;\Mcal)\circ\phi^{-1}$, where $\circ$ denotes composition.

 In $\disc(\Mcal)$, the $\tau$-th quantile of the returns distribution (the argmax of the CVaR objective) will be a multiple of $\eta$, so it suffices to compute $\wh V^\downarrow_1(s_1,b)$ and maximize \cref{line:hat-b-k} over the grid.
 Since $b$ transitions by subtracting rewards, which are multiples of $\eta$, $b_h$ will always stay on the grid.
 Hence, the entire DP procedure (\cref{line:pessimism-estimates,line:optimistic-estimates}) only needs to occur on the grid.
 In \cref{sec:appendix-discrete-computational-complexity}, we show \rlalg{} has a runtime of $\Ocal(S^2\eta^{-2}AHK)$ in the discretized MDP.
 It's worth clarifying that \rlalg{} is still interacting with $\Mcal$, except that it internally discretizes the received rewards to simulate running in the $\disc(\Mcal)$ for computation's sake.
 Thus, we still want to compete with the strongest CVaR policy in the true MDP; we've just made our algorithm weaker by restricting it to run in an imagined $\disc(\Mcal)$.